SpaceXLaunchBot/SpaceXLaunchBot/README.md

 `!nextlaunch`|Send the latest launch information message to the current channel|None `!addchannel`|Add the current channel to the notification service|Admin `!removechannel`|Remove the current channel from the notification service|Admin `!setmentions @mention`|Set roles/users to be mentioned when a "launching soon" message is sent.
 Can be formatted with multiple mentions in any order, like this: `!setmentions @role1 @user1 @role2`.
-Calling `!setmentions` multiple times will not stack the roles, it will just overwrite your previous mentions|Admin
+Calling `setmentions` multiple times will not stack the mentions, it will just overwrite your previous mentions|Admin
-`!removementions`|Remove all mentions set for the current guild|Admin `!getmentions`|Get mentions set for the current guild|Admin `!info`|Show information about the bot|None `!help`|List these commands|None
+`!removementions`|Remove all mentions set for the current guild|Admin `!getmentions`|Send the mentions set for the current guild to the current channel|Admin `!info`|Send information about the bot to the current channel|None `!help`|List these commands|None

 ## Notifications